 If you are going with an active substrate, you can consider carpet plants like Monte Carlo.
 Duckweed and Rotalas do a very good job at protecting your shrimp from high nitrate spikes as they tend to explode in growth when nutrients are high.
 Also stay on top of your pruning and leaf clean up to prevent decaying matter build up in your aquarium.

-Shrimp Tank lighting is pretty simple.
+Freshwater Shrimp and lighting is pretty simple.
 You can use any decent Planted Tank LED system and you should be able to house the main plants listed.
-For the best features, I would recommend the Fluval 3.0 Planted LED light if it's in your budget.
+For the best features, I would recommend the Serene RGB Pro LED light if it’s in your budget.

-There are several parameters we will want to keep an eye on with a shrimp tank.
+There are several parameters we will want to keep an eye when shrimp keeping.
 These will be:

 Ammonia, Nitrite are very important to measure when you get started with your tank.
 As you tank matures, you will mostly worry about your nitrate levels. pH, GH, and KH need to be regularly tested in order to ensure they stay stable with your desired shrimp.

-TDS is a new parameter to test with shrimp tanks.
+TDS is a new parameter to test when it comes to shrimp keeping.
 TDS is a measure of total dissolved solids in water.
 Too much TDS can affect the health of your shrimp and some shrimp are so sensitive, it is more ideal to use water from an RODI System and then re-materialize the water with a supplement like Shrimp Mineral.
 Below is a chart that lists out the range of TDS levels for specific types of shrimp:

 |Bamboo Shrimp||150 – 200||100 – 300|